Jump to Recipe Print Recipe

 Bread Machine Instructions:

-One of my readers tested this recipe on her bread machine.
+One of my readers tested this recipe with a bread machine.
 She used Cup4Cup (had milk powder, so not dairy-free.)
 She followed these directions from my Gluten Free Hawaiian Bread Recipe:

 • Put the paddle in the base of the bread machine basket (pan?)